graphprotocol/ens-subgraph/README.md

 The ABI was taken from https://etherscan.io/address/0x314159265dd8dbb310642f98f50c066173c1259b#code

-Whenever `setSubnodeOwner` event `NewOwner` are emitted, the Graph Node will store this value as an entity `EnsDomain`.
+Whenever the `Transfer` events and `NewOwner` events are emitted, the Graph Node will store this value as an entity `EnsDomain`.
 It processes blocks in ascending order. `setOwner()` will be stored as a new entity `Tranfer`. `setOwner()` will also update the owner attritbute of the `EnsDomain` entity the transfer is associated with.

-This subgraph has `keccak-256` (a.k.a `sha3` on Ethereum) imported from Rust, which compiles down to WASM, and therefore can be used with mappings.
+This subgraph has `keccak-256` (a.k.a `sha3` on Ethereum) which is native Rust code, which the WASM code calls out to, and therefore can be used with mappings.
 This is needed because the event `setSubnodeOwner` does not emit the actual domain hash, it emits two `bytes32` values that are then used with `sha3(node, label)` to create the domain hash.
 More detail can be found by reading into the [namehash alogorithm](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-137.md).
 This allows for all domains to be stored in the subgraph with their unique `id` as the domain hash.

 ## Graph Node Information

 The graph node can source events by calling into Infura through http or websocket calls.
-It can also connect to a geth node or parity node.
-Fast synced geth nodes also work.
-Geth is slightly more reliable, as sometimes Infura returns errors outside of our control.
+It can also connect to your own geth node or parity node.
+Fast synced geth nodes also work if you have to start one from scratch.
+Having your own node is more reliable and quicker, as sometimes Infura returns errors outside of our control.
 But Infura is the quickest way to start up the graph node, if you don't already have a fully synced geth node.

 This subgraph has three files which tell the node to source the two ENS events specified above.
 They are:
 * The subgraph manifest (subgraph.yaml)